zopefoundation/zope.untrustedpython/docs/narr.rst

 Basic objects are safe immutable objects that contain only immutable subobjects.
 Examples of basic objects include:

-- Strings,
+- Strings (bytes and Unicode),

-- Integers (long and normal),
+- Integers,

 - Floating-point objects,